markevans/jquery-objectify/README.markdown

     Any initialization code here.

+    Any arguments passed to `clock` are passed straight through to here

-    Inside the `init` function, `this` corresponds to the object, `this.elem` corresponds to the DOM element, `i` corresponds to the object index within all clock objects (starting with 0), and `n` corresponds to the total number of clock objects.
+    As in the prototype hash, `this` corresponds to the object and `this.elem` corresponds to the DOM element

 Inter-object communication